code-and-effect/effective_ckeditor/README.md

 ## CKEditor

-This gem packages only the javascript parts of CKEditor and adds one exclusive plugin, effective_regions
+This gem packages only the javascript parts of CKEditor and some exclusive effective_* plugins

 ## License